papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 === "Requirements"

     Zombienet supports Podman rootless as a provider.
-To use it, you simply need to have Podman installed on your system and specify it either in the network file or using the `--provider` flag in the CLI.
+To use Podman as a provider, you need to have Podman installed on your system.
+Podman is a daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on Linux-based systems.
+You can install Podman by following the instructions provided on the [Podman website](https://podman.io/getting-started/installation){target=_blank}.

     !!! note
         Currently, Podman can only be used with Zombienet on Linux machines.
 Although Podman has support for macOS through an internal VM, the Zombienet provider code requires Podman to run natively on Linux.